-Source: UNFCC Long-term Strategies Portal and various pledges made by ASEAN Member States total emissions, including other greenhouse gases like methane, throughout their entire supply chain - which is much more ambitious.
+Source: UNFCC Long-term Strategies Portal and various pledges made by ASEAN Member States

+In general, carbon neutrality means that countries can calculate their carbon dioxide (CO2) emissions and compensate for them by funding projects that reduce emissions elsewhere without necessarily decreasing their own emissions.
+Net zero entails countries lowering their total emissions, including other greenhouse gases like methane, throughout their entire supply chain - which is much more ambitious.
 Due to the practical reasons and a wide range of deadlines articulated by each member state, the carbon neutrality pathway seems more feasible for ASEAN Member States in the current circumstances.